Valley View Acres, Sacramento, California

 Valley View Acres is a neighborhood located within the city of Sacramento, California.
 The neighborhood is located south of East Levee Road, north of Sotnip Road/Del Paso Road, west of Steelhead Creek and UEDA Parkway, and east of Sorento Road.

+Due to the area's rural nature, Valley View Acres is one of the only parts of the city of Sacramento where the keeping of livestock is allowed.